 What is Cubital Tunnel Syndrome?

 Cubital tunnel syndrome occurs because there is inflammation of the nerves around the elbow, the ulnar nerve.
 The ulnar nerve is a nerve that is in the forearm close to the elbow.
 Cubital tunnel syndrome occurs when there is stretching or excessive pressure on the nerve area.
-Proper treatment must be carried out to prevent inflammation complications from arising.

 This condition can trigger a series of symptoms, such as numbness in a few fingers and weakness in the hand muscles.
 In addition, this disease also causes the sufferer to experience pain, tingling, weakness in the forearm and fingers, muscles feel weak and not powerful, and difficulty in folding and straightening the elbows.